rajmeetsng/bhf_assessment/README.md

 4. Account for edge cases, for example if Images are not recieved or is late.

 Fork the repository and create a pull request when you are ready to submit.

+This purpose of this assessment is to see your coding process, so be sure to commit and push often, good luck!